mpsonntag/snippets/notes/projects/git-autodeploy.md

       listener = cloner.create_app('/data/web/autodeploy/', 'payload-secret', hosted_repos)
       application = listener.app

-- `chown` the github-hook-handler repository and the `cloner.wsgi` file to the "gitdeploy" user / "gitdeploy" group.
+- if required, `chown` the github-hook-handler repository and the `cloner.wsgi` file to the "gitdeploy" user / "gitdeploy" group.

-- install flask using the `gitdeploy` user

-      sudo su - gitdeploy
-      pip install --user flask

 - add an apache site configuration `git-handler.conf` with the following content and enable it